Janine Bowmaker, Banora International Group

 Clare is the Director of the International Directorate at James Cook University.
 She has over 20 years’ experience in domestic and international education, a decade of which has been in academic and business leadership roles.
 A specialist in ELICOS/EAP, Clare’s previous held roles in secondary, pathways and tertiary education in Vietnam, USA, China and Ireland through which she has gained cross- cultural business acumen and relationship management experience for transnational work with government and industry.

 As an avid traveller and student Clare has completed post grad study abroad programs in Israel, Mexico, China and France.
-She holds a Bachelor of Arts, Master of Education (TESOL) and an Executive Master of Business Administration.
-She is also registered as TEQSA expert in Direct Entry Programs and regularly presents at industry conferences
+She holds a Bachelor of Arts, Master of Education (TESOL), an Executive Master of Business Administration and is a graduate of the Australian Institute of Company Directors Course.
+She is also registered as TEQSA expert in Direct Entry Programs and regularly presents at industry conferences.

 Petina Tieman, Complete Business Solutions